Talia

 Creating a Business model is tough

-We though about B2B2C, but couldn’t find a way to make it premium without feeling like we were betraying the values who started the whole project.
+We though about B2B2C, but couldn’t find a way to make it premium without feeling like we were betraying the values that started the whole project.

 We then took the decision to go directly B2C, but I think, in your early stages as a start-up founder it will always feels unsure.
-I think it is the essence of early days, some gambles pay off and some don’t.
+It is the essence of early days, some gambles pay off and some don’t.

 ASSUMPTIONS ARE MADE TO BE CHANGED